Inequality hurts all of us. The pain is greater for those at the bottom of whatever social hierarchy they sit in, but it

 In our rediscovery of Beveridge, the shadow of the pandemic looms large.
 It is has never been more urgent to address the underlying causes of Disease.
 And it has never been clearer that these determinants are not only social or physiological, but also political.

 Media: Fran has commented on inequality in the UK across multiple media outlets, including the BBC, TalkRadio, Smooth FM, Heart NW, and LBC.
 Fran has also appeared on LBC’s Cross Question as a panellist.

-Additional information: Fran is Knowledge Exchange Officer for the Population Geography Research Group with the Royal Geographical Society and Institute of British Geographers, having formally held various roles as Postgraduate Officer, Membership Officer and Communications Officer (2014 – present).
-Fran was formely a council member for the British Society for Population Studies (2017-2021) and has sat on a number of advisory boards and committees including the ONS 2021 Census Microdata Working Group, and the UK Data Service Advisory Committee.
+Additional information: I am currently a Visiting Research Fellow in Department of Health Sciences, University of York, and Chair of The Equality Trust.
+I have held elected roles for the Population Geography Research Group with the Royal Geographical Society and Institute of British Geographers (2014-2022) and as a council member for the British Society for Population Studies (2017-2021).
+I have also sat on a number of advisory boards and committees including the ONS 2021 Census Microdata Working Group, and the UK Data Service Advisory Committee.

 I am a Fellow of the Higher Education Academy, and Fellow of the Royal Geographical Society with the Institute of British Geographers.